itiligent/SMS-to-Shell/README.md

 To use this script, you need the following:

-- An AT serial or USB modem with a functioning SIM/carrier connection
+- An working mobile SIM card
+- A WORKING modem (e.g. you can already connect with `minicom -D /dev/[device] -b 115200` and issue AT commands)
 - A basic understanding of AT modem syntax, bash, and Python
 - A recent Debian-flavored Linux OS with Python 3 and Python pip installed (Windows adaption would be minor)